 In the last 20 years, the explosive growth of the internet caused an explosion of Internet Harassment.
 Whether it is internet harassment of a person or a business, the growth of cyber-bullying, revenge porn, or just plain false information online; internet harassment has grown exponentially.
 Changes in evolving technology have been far ahead of the law and its protections for people.
-We wanted to explore victim’s legal options through this blog and point out legal shortcomings.
+We wanted to explore a victim’s legal options through this blog and point out legal shortcomings.

 This area of the law has seen such explosive growth that our blog entry will be broken into three sections:

 Today, in the final post in this series, we’ll discuss civil remedies (where you as the victim sues the other person).
 Before analyzing anything else, the threshold question is this: Are you being physically threatened through telephone, text, email, or social media?
 If the answer is YES, you should immediately call the police.
 If the answer is NO, your situation needs to be examined more thoroughly.

 Second, if you are having profane material being spread electronically without your consent, you should also immediately call the police.
 However, if the person is spreading lies, falsehoods, or other material about you in cyberspace you should contact an attorney (or after you call the police in the first two situations).
 In any instance, an attorney can help you through the process as there are several possible legal avenues to remedy your situation.